akaashchitragar/Ayushya/README.md

 ## About the App

-Ayushya is a cross-platform mobile application that provides personalized Ayurvedic recommendations based on traditional scriptures.
+Ayushya is an Android mobile application that provides personalized Ayurvedic recommendations based on traditional scriptures.
 It combines ancient Ayurvedic knowledge with modern AI to deliver remedies tailored to individual users.

 ### Key Features